KosBeg/ctf-writeups/OtterCTF_2018/CallMeRick/readme.md

 .text:0045D0DE FF 15 BC 71 53 00                    call    ds:__imp_MessageBoxA
 ```

-Ok, we need to call `sub_45D0B0` function in way that program don't crash.
+Ok, we need to call `sub_45D0B0` function in the way that program doesn't crash.

 We can do something like this